100 Florida Trails®

 Biking the Rim Loop Road - 1.8 miles

 The one-way, 1.8 mile rim loop road is shared by bicycles, hikers and motor vehicles.
-While the park is open from 8 a.m. to sunset, the road closes to vehicles at 4 p.m., remaining open to bikers and pedestrians.
+While the park is open from 8 a.m. to sunset, the road closes to motor vehicles at 4 p.m.
 This is the best time to enjoy the tranquil surroundings.
 The ravines are part of a natural hardwood forest, but when the park was created over 95,000 azaleas, 250,000 ornamentals and 11,000 palm trees were introduced.
 Today, the ravines are returning to their natural state with a mix of native and introduced plants.

 Along the Rim